FreddyDoll/WorldSailors/README.md

 RightStick Up/Down: Zoom in and out

-A: Press,hold,release left stick to adjust trim of sail
+A: Press,hold,release left stick to adjust trim of boat

 B: Activate Quest